19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (b) a vehicle parking certificate,

-under the Parking Places Act (Cap.
-214).
+under the Parking Places Act [Cap.
+214].

 2\.
-All fees for the grant, issue or renewal of a licence to operate the railway or any part thereof under the Rapid Transit Systems Act (Cap.
-263A).
+All fees for the grant, issue or renewal of a licence to operate the railway or any part thereof under the Rapid Transit Systems Act [Cap.
+263A].

 3\.
-All fees under section 10 of the Road Traffic Act (Cap.
-276) for the registration of a vehicle.
+All fees under section 10 of the Road Traffic Act [Cap.
+276] for the registration of a vehicle.

 4. All fees for the grant, issue, renewal or replacement of —

-(a) a visitor’s licence referred to in the Road Traffic (Motor Vehicles, Registration and Licensing) Rules;
+(a) a visitor’s licence referred to in the Road Traffic (Motor Vehicles, Registration and Licensing) Rules [Cap.
+276, R 5];

-[R 5.]

 (b) a general licence referred to in section 28 of the Road Traffic Act;